 I had long discussions about this with Geshe Wangchen – he’s the tutor of the incarnation of Ling Rinpoche, who’s the senior teacher of His Holiness the Dalai Lama, so that means he is the most learned of all the Geshes in the Gelug tradition.
 What he said is that what we need to see is that – he used the analogy, it’s like if you have a fruit orchard, and you want to protect it, then you would put a fence that’s around it at a great distance – not just directly around the trees – because by setting a wide area of safety around it, then you make the trees inside more protected.
 So, by setting a very wide scope of inappropriate sexual behavior, then we make sure that if we can’t keep all of that, avoid all of that, then at least we are going to avoid the fruit trees in the middle, which is having sex with somebody else’s partner.
 Because that is mentioned in absolutely every text.

-Why is the fruit orchard the sex with someone else’s partner?
-As it says in the Pali Sutras, because that can lead to many other destructive actions: lying, killing, stealing, etc; masturbation is not going to easily lead to that.
+Why is the "fruit orchard" in his analogy having sex with someone else’s partner?
+As it says in the Pali suttas, because that can lead to many other destructive actions: lying, killing, stealing, etc; masturbation is not going to easily lead to that.
 The whole idea here is that we don’t want to be just animals – that any time we have a sexual urge we just act it out.
 In other words, we allow ourselves to come under the control of sexual desire, regardless of anything.
 And, what we would want to do if we are aiming for liberation from the disturbing emotions is set some limits.
 Whatever limits we set – that’s very, very good, that’s very helpful.
 At least we are beginning to exercise discriminating awareness.